 Many factors influence water temperature in the Vermillion River.
-Continued temperature monitoring and management will be important in maintaining the brown trout population in the Vermillion River.
+Continued temperature monitoring and management will be important in maintaining the brown trout population, as well as a healthy ecosystem for in the Vermillion River.

 Biomonitoring

 Monitoring biological communities is becoming a widely accepted method for assessing the health of an aquatic environment.
 Using this strategy, a direct measurement of the quality of the biological community can be described, rather than attempting to infer the health of the community through the assessment of chemical and physical parameters alone.
 Biological monitoring may also be more sensitive in identifying the cumulative effects of numerous, simultaneous stressors on the biological community as opposed to chemical and physical parameters which only provide a snapshot of the abiotic factors throughout the monitoring season.